Smilax glauca: Description

 Smilax glauca is a woody vine that succeeds in most soils in sun and in semi-shaded areas.
 It can grow over trees, shrubs, or stumps.
 It is a dioecious plant; an evergreen climber that can grow to 5 meters, it flowers in June and is leafy all year.
+The flowers have six tepals and stamens and the ovule bearing flowers have one superior ovary.
 This species can survive in sandy, loamy, and clay soils.
 Smilax glauca produces berries, generally in the winter.
 The leaves of the species are simple; there is a single leaf per node that dies in the winter.
 This plant has fleshy berries.
 Smilax glauca is a monocot liana.

 Taxonomy

 Smilax glauca is a monocot in the family Smilacaceae.
-That family comprises herbaceous vines and woody lianas typically with prickles and tendrils.
-The flowers have six tepals and stamens and the ovule bearing flowers have one superior ovary.
+The family comprises herbaceous vines and woody lianas typically with prickles and tendrils.
 Smilax glauca has the common name of cat greenbrier.
 Some authors recognize two varieties of the species (var. leurophylla and var. genuina) though Flora of Virginia only recognizes one.